Introduction

 Euphemisms for frontier massacre

-While some frontier massacres were widely publicised, in most cases a code of silence was imposed in colonial communities in the immediate aftermath.
+While some frontier massacres were widely publicised, and some were recorded by police and government officials, in most cases a code of silence was imposed in colonial communities in the immediate aftermath.
 Frontier massacres were only referred to indirectly.
 According to The Queenslander, 1 May 1880, p.560, the ‘bush slang’ word ‘dispersal’ was often used as a convenient euphemism for ‘wholesale massacre’.
 Other euphemisms such as ‘clear the area’, ‘pacify’, ‘teach them a lesson’, ‘affray’, ‘collision’, or ‘fell upon’ were also used.

 Frontier massacres are sometimes alluded to in placenames, such as Skull Creek, Waterloo Plains, or Blackfellows Bones Bore, and in others, the word ‘murdering’ such as ‘Murdering Gully’ appears.
 Places are also sometimes named after colonists who have committed frontier massacres.
 They include the town, ‘Bunbury’ in Western Australia, named after Lieutenant William Bunbury who was the key perpetrator in several frontier massacres in 1836-7.
 ‘Coutts Crossing’ in New South Wales, is named after settler Thomas Coutts who poisoned 14 Aboriginal people in the 1840s.